-Some aspects of logistics work can be very physical: those lorries don’t unload themselves, after all, so you could be doing a lot of lifting and carrying, learning how to plan ahead and use your muscles efficiently and without injury.
-Some of this is tough, demanding work so you’ll need to be fit and strong, often with a good sense of humour to get you through the long shifts.
+Some aspects of logistics work can be very physical: those lorries don’t unload themselves after all, so you could be doing a lot of lifting and carrying, learning how to plan ahead and to use your muscles efficiently and without injury.
+Some of this is tough, demanding work so you’ll need to be fit and strong, often with a good sense of humour to get you through the longer shifts.

 You might also need some highly specialised skills depending on the business you work for.
 Transporting chemicals, fuel or other hazardous materials is obviously risky, so the people involved need to know the properties of the material they’re moving and how to do it safely.